AppalachiaInteractive/com.appalachia.legal/marketing/pre-alpha/description/Pricing.md

-*Keepers Of Creation will be offered at no cost to members of the Indigenous nations represented in the game.*
+*Keepers of Creation will be offered at no cost to members of the Indigenous nations represented in the game.*